 Welcome to the most thorough round-the-world packing list you’ll ever find!
 I’ll tell you what to bring, what not to bring, and why.
 Unlike lists written by newbies before they depart, my RTW packing list uses years of road-tested experience to argue for or against each item.
 Click here to skip the preface or here for a list without the “why.”

-This is a living document that I update as I find great replacement gear and as readers chime in with their tips and favorites.
+Note: this is a living document that I update as I find great replacement gear and as readers chime in with their tips and favorites.
+I use this list several times a year, each time I switch regions or travel lifestyles!

 I’ve been traveling for